Dr Wei Yang co-chairs Digital Task Force for Planning with Professor Michael Batty

 14 Apr 2021

-The Digital Task Force for Planning is an independent expert panel formed by a group of influential thought leaders across a broad spectrum relating to planning and digital technology. www.digital4planning.com
+The Task Force is comprised of an interdisciplinary panel of 10 influential thought leaders drawn from a broad spectrum relating to planning and digital technology.

-The mission of the Task Force is to promote an integrated digitally informed approach of Town & Country Planning.
+The mission of the Task Force is to promote an integrated digitally informed approach of Spatial Planning.
 The Task Force will examine how the planning profession and its education can embrace the digital revolution in a more thorough and proactive way to empower planners with new skills to tackle the grand challenges of our times for public interest.

 To raise the awareness, identify the needs, and urge actions, the Task Force aims to deliver a ROADMAP for the future of planning in the digital domain within an initial one-year timescale.